cbonoz/scaling23/README.md

 * Polybase: Acts as a decentralized web3 Firebase.
 Used for link dashboards for a given account.
 With Polybase, Zklinks doesn't need a hosted backed for owner accounts and instead add and pulls lists of active links for a given accounts from a 'Zklinks' collection based on the active account wallet address.
 * Push protocol: The owner of a LinkContract receives a notification through push protocol when a link is clicked / referred successfully.

-### Other advantages over existing link tracking apps like bit.ly
+## Advantages over other link tracking apps

 Enhanced Privacy: One of the main advantages of using a zero-knowledge proof system like zklinks is the enhanced privacy it provides.
 Unlike traditional referral link tracking systems, which often require users to share personal information such as their email address or social media accounts, zklinks allows users to prove their referral without revealing any personal information.
 This means that users can refer friends and family without having to worry about their privacy being compromised.